Localization for the Ising model in a transverse field with generic aperiodic disorder: Percolation arguments

 Let us note that we can initialize the multiscale analysis with any $m_1$ and large $L_1$ by selecting $\lambda>0$ sufficiently small.
 Let $\delta' = \min_{x \in \Lambda_L(0)} h(\bfT^x \theta)$ then, for $\lambda / \delta'$ sufficiently small,

 This inequality follows from Corollary 2.2 in \cite{klein94}.

 The following theorem is the standard use of the Borel-Cantelli lemma in multiscale arguments \cite{cam91}, \cite{klein94}.
 It is also stated as Theorem 2.1 in \cite{jito} in a more general form.
-The sequences $(m_i)$ and $(L_i)$ correspond to the sequences defined in Proposition \ref{msa} and are defined for initial $m_1$ and $L_1$ and induction $m_{i+1} = m_i - L_i^{-\kappa} $ and $L_{i+1} = L_i^\alpha$.
+The sequences $(m_i)$ and $(L_i)$ correspond to the sequences generated by applications of Proposition \ref{msa} and are defined for initial $m_1$ and $L_1$ and induction $m_{i+1} = m_i - L_i^{-\kappa} $ and $L_{i+1} = L_i^\alpha$.

-Now we state the analogy of the probabilistic theorem for decay of correlations from every point in $\bbZ^d$.
-In the dynamical setting it is indeed still a Borel Cantelli arguement with respect to the Haar measure $\mu$.